yxuansu/SimCTG/README.md

 This repository contains code, models, and other related resources of our paper ["A Contrastive Framework for Neural Text Generation"](https://arxiv.org/abs/2202.06417).

 ****
-If you find our paper and resources useful, please kindly leave a star and cite our paper.
+If you find our paper and resources useful, please kindly leave a star and cite our papers.
 Thanks!

 ```bibtex
 @article{su2022contrastive,